file-format/Docs/en/font/otf.md

 |Offset32|	Long offset to a table, same as uint32, NULL offset = 0x00000000|
 |Version16Dot16|	Packed 32-bit value with major and minor version numbers.
 (See Table Version Numbers.)|

-### OFT Tables Directory
+### OTF Tables Directory

-An OFT file starts with a table directory.
+An OTF file starts with a table directory.
 This directory is the top-level collection of the tables in the font file.
 Depending on the number of fonts in a file, the table directory may be located at different location in the file.
 For example, in case the font file has only one font, the table directory starts at the byte 0 of the file.
 In case of multiple OpenType Fonts collection, the table directory beginning is indicated in the TTCHeader.

 |Type	|Name	|Description|